 While you perform law enforcement duties for the federal government, you can be vulnerable to:

 • Criminal proceedings

-Many feds think that it won’t happen to them, but claims come up easier than you may think.
+Claims come up more easily than you may think.
 Consider the following scenarios:

 A federal law enforcement officer executes a search warrant, and the person being investigated claims your search was unreasonable and violated his Fourth Amendment rights.

 A federal law enforcement officer can be slapped with a civil lawsuit when someone outside the federal government claims you violated his constitutional rights.
 Your agency may decide to defend you – but it also may not.
 Even if your agency stands up for you, you can still be liable for monetary damages in a lawsuit.
 In the case of a civil lawsuit, FEPLI coverage provides legal services and covers liability costs for qualifying claims.

 A female trainee accuses a supervisor of harassing her and preventing her from advancing her career.

 Administrative proceedings can occur when the federal government investigates one of its employees for incidents such as injury or death occurring on the job, security breaches, regulatory oversight failures, and more.
 Employment-related proceedings can be brought against you if you are accused of discrimination, harassment, or retaliation.

 FEPLI coverage provides employees with legal advice and representation through the investigative and possible disciplinary process.

 A law enforcement officer testifies in a federal criminal trial and is accused of perjury, which leads to a criminal investigation.